 - 1. Make sure no applications are running. - 2.
-Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email. - 3.
+Download the database from the Pitney Bowes Software eStore using the link provided in the release announcement or welcome email.
+You can also download the database from the technical support web site, www.g1.com/support. - 3.
 The database is downloaded as a zip file.
 Unzip the database before proceeding with the installation. - 4.
 Run DataSets.exe.
 The installation wizard guides you through the rest of the process.